BNasmith/PTForsyth/PTFWorkofChrist.md

 same act of Christ which delivered from the guilt of sin delivered also from its power.
-And this was because in the justification too much stress was laid upon the suffering ; and suffering in itself has no sanctifying power.
+And this was because in the justification too much stress was laid upon the suffering; and suffering in itself has no sanctifying power.
 You see how